 Am I an engineer?

 In short, yes again!
 I suppose this is more straightforward in some ways.
-I am directly responsible for building and maintaining the code behind live web pages and have built real, production frontends for products .
-What's more engineer-y than that?
+I am directly responsible for building and maintaining the code behind live pages

 But really, can I be both?

 I've been really fortunate to so far have found situations where, to varying degrees, I have been able to operate as both a Designer and an Engineer - taking pieces of both disciplines into account as I craft web page and product experiences.
 At RINKA+, I was able to dabble in web design and development when clients asked us to supplement architectural projects with a marketing page.
-At EvolveLAB, our teams were so small that I had to develop across the full-stack of engineering while also designing our user experiences.
+At EvolveLAB, our team was so small that I had to code across the full-stack rather than focusing on one area of software engineering.
 And at Square, well, it's this team of Design Technologists who introduced me to the term "Design Engineer" as we try to articulate our evolving roles here.

 While I consider myself to be both a designer and an engineer - I have more engineering ability than a "designer who can code" and greater design knowledge than an "engineer who can design" - I'm also sort of neither of these things to the outside eye.
 That's the central conflict.
 How do I portray myself, within key real estate on this website, that gets this idea across appropriately?
-To choose one discipline or another would be to limit what I can do, rip off my value to whatever organzation I'm contributing to.
+To choose one discipline or another would be to limit what I can do, limit the value that I can bring to whatever organzation I'm contributing to.

 So can I do both?
 I think so, yes.
 As long as I'm given the opportunity.